fusion5/xp-asm/README.md

 - Eliminate ALabel and let any AOp emit the label(s).
     OK

+- Define types that would be needed for linkable/executable object formats OK

 *** Activity stack

+- Write a test for TestLinkableObject
 - assemble should work on any Functor?
 - Opcodes need labels as well.
 Within an opcode there should be references to labels that were defined within that opcode.
 This is needed to support ELF